Southwestern Chopped Salad is a party on a platter! Filling, fresh, and colorful, this entree salad recipe will liven up your dinner table.

 tortilla chip scooping up fresh pico de gallo

-Add your desired amount of pico de gallo (aka what’s left after attacking it with chips) to a big bowl with 9oz shredded or chopped romaine lettuce, the kernels from 2 ears sweet corn, and 1/2 cup black beans then toss to combine.
+Add your desired amount of pico de gallo to a big mixing bowl with shredded or chopped romaine lettuce, sweet corn kernels, plus canned black beans that have been rinsed and drained, then toss to combine.

 southwestern chopped salad ingredients in a mixing bowl